kyle-gao/A-Sliced-Wasserstein-Loss-for-Neural-Texture-Synthesis/README.md

 Texture synthesis: (texture_synthesis.ipynb)

-For texture synthesis we reimplement the authors Lsw code and optimization using the L-BFGS optimizer in scipy.
-We also implement and test various wrapping methods for the input images.
-After testing the Lsw implementation, the gram matrix loss is implemented to compare loss functions.
-After this we also implement the loss functions in a way that they can be used with tensorflows Adam optimizer, we then test optimizing with the Adam optimizer.
+For texture synthesis we reimplemented the authors Lsw code and optimization using the L-BFGS optimizer in scipy.
+We also implemented and tested various padding methods for the input images.
+After testing the Lsw implementation, the gram matrix loss is implemented to compare both loss functions.
+After this we also adapted both loss functions in a way that they can be used with tensorflows Adam optimizer, we then tested optimizing with the Adam optimizer.

 Texture synthesis with user defined tags: (texture_synthesis_with_tags.ipynb)

-For texture synthesis with user defined tags we modify the VGG feature extractor to concatenate the tag to the end of the feature space.
-We also modify the loss and fitting functions to take the input and desired output tag.
-We then test this method on the images the authors used in their paper.
+For texture synthesis with user defined tags we modified the VGG feature extractor to concatenate the tag to the end of the feature space.
+We also modified the loss and fitting functions to take the input and desired output tag.
+We then tested this method on the images the authors used in their paper.

 Style transfer: (style_transfer.ipynb)

-The implementation in the style transfer notebook is mostly the same as texture synthesis, except we omit, the only differences are slight variations in the fitting and loss functions to allow for the input of a content image.
-This notebook compares the loss functions on style transfer, the original authors' custom VGG and the Keras default, and the effect of using more vs less VGG layers in the loss function.
+The implementation in the style transfer notebook was mostly the same as texture synthesis.
+The only differences were slight variations in the fitting and loss functions to allow for the input of a content image.
+This notebook compared the loss functions on style transfer, the original authors' custom VGG and the Keras default, and the effect of using more vs less VGG layers in the loss function.

 Additional textures are found in /AdditionalTextures.
 Spatial Tags are found in /SpatialTags.